 Applying Conditional Formatting

-2. The New Formatting Rule dialog box appears:
+2. In the New Formatting Rule dialog box:

-3. Be sure that Cell Value is selected in the Format only cells with drop-down box on the left of the dialog box.
+- Be sure that Cell Value is selected in the Format only cells with drop-down list on the left of the dialog box.

-4. In the next drop-down box to the right, you select the condition.
 The default is Between.
 Other conditions include Equal To, Greater Than, Less Than, and other possibilities.
-Use the drop-down box to select the appropriate condition.
+Use the drop-down list to select the appropriate condition.

-7. Now you can set the formatting that will be applied to cells that meet your condition.
-Click the Format button in the New Formatting Rule dialog box and select the formatting options for your condition in the Format Cells dialog box.
-Then click OK.
+- Click the Format button in the New Formatting Rule dialog box and select the formatting options for your condition in the Format Cells dialog box.
+Then click the OK button.

 You are returned to the worksheet.
 Cells that meet the condition you set up for conditional formatting will be formatted with the options you specified.

 See also this tip in French: Comment utiliser la mise en forme conditionnelle.